- What do you mean by grass-fed beef?

-Grazing Days purchases 1 year old cattle from a farm in Vankleek Hill every spring.
+Grazing Days mostly raises our own cattle, but we are in the process of expanding our cow herd and we have been purchasing a number of 1 year old cattle from a farm in Vankleek Hill every spring.
 For the first year of their life, the farmer in Vankleek Hill follows the protocols that I have asked him to follow.
 The calves drink milk and eat grass with their mother during the summer and fall.
 During the winter they are fed hay and haylage and from the time they reach Grazing Days in the spring they only eat grass until they go to the abattoir in the fall.
-(I did supplement with some hay during the drought in 2012).
-I do supplement their diet with free-choice salt and minerals.
+We do supplement their diet with free-choice salt and minerals.

 Back to Top